shkssj/grm-twitch/README.md

 - Paste your application client id & client secret into the variables

 # How to import
-Use the export (checkLive) and use te guide of how to use it
+Use the export (checkLive) and use the guide of how to use it

 # Functions
 ```lua